Class Volunteer Handbook

 -

-Attending board and class meetings and taking minutes
+Attending board and class meetings.

 -